 thinkorswim still has the edge on tools but the tastyworks trading platform is still comparatively new and what is currently available is just the tip of the iceberg of what is likely to come if the history of what the team built at thinkorswim is anything to go by.

-Amid fierce competition on fees, tastyworks has fired a shot across the bow to its rivals by charging no commissions on closing trades.
+Amid fierce competition on fees, tastyworks was the first to fire a shot across the bow to its rivals by charging no commissions on closing trades.
 Clearing fees, which tastyworks has no control over, still apply.

 |Options Opening Trade||Stock Opening Trade||Futures Opening Trade||All Closing Trades|